okteto/openfaas-nodejs/README.md

 1. Verify that everything works fine:

-        faas-cli invoke api
+        faas-cli invoke hello

 ## Develop your function in Okteto Cloud

-1. Go to the `api` folder and launch your development environment. `okteto.yml` is already configured with everything you need to develop your function:
+1. Go to the `hello` folder and launch your development environment. `okteto.yml` is already configured with everything you need to develop your function:

-        cd api
+        cd hello
         okteto up

 1. To start your function, just call the `fwatchdog` process in your remote development environment: